KathrynPanger/Controlled-Study-Magic/README.md

 # Controlled-Study-Magic

 <h2>Falsifying Magic: A controlled study of the effect of magic spells on randomly generated integers. </h2>
 Someone I knew made a bold claim; that magic is real, and that it can influence the world to such a degree that a scientific test would demonstrate this.
 I designed and implemented such a study.
-Results pending implementation by someone who believes in magic (i.e. not me)..
+Results pending implementation by someone who believes in magic (i.e. not me).

 <h3>Methods</h3>
 This simple program generates two lists of random numbers, one is supposedly affected by "magic" and one which is not.
 Using simple linear regression, I test whether the so-called magician can use their magic to enchant the computer such that it will generate the second list under the influence of this magic, injecting bias into the generation of the second list.